Branko Ivanković: 2006 World Cup

-Iran, at their opening game at the World Cup, showed a scintillating first half performance against Mexico, but conceded two goals.
+Iran, at their opening game at the World Cup, matched evenly against Mexico in the first half, but conceded two goals in the second.
 The second match against Portugal was not successful either, with Iran conceding two late goals to lose 2–0 and being left without any chances of advancing to the second stage of the tournament, as Mexico drew against Angola on the previous evening and left Iran unreachable four points behind.
 So, the third group match against Angola became insignificant for Iran.
 Angola put themselves into the lead with the opening goal after one hour of playing.
 The Iranians managed to equalise fifteen minutes later, eventually scoring their only point at the 2006 World Cup since the match ended in a 1–1 draw.
 This point was, however, only enough for Iran to occupy the last place in their group.

 After the World Cup, MPE removed the Head of the Football Federation of Iran, replacing Ivanković with Amir Qalenoei.
 This in turn resulted a FIFA suspension for Iran's football due to political interference.